xaya/xaya_tutorials/Hello World!/README.md

 - Sending to xayad
 - Etc.

 When procesing moves, you **must** guard against invalid moves with robust error checking.
-See the code for an example basic error check.
+See the code for example error checks.

 In HelloXaya, we build the move in a string then send it: